Got Questions? Good.

 What’s the fastest way to peel a boiled egg?
 Why does your brain replay awkward memories at 2 a.m.?
 How come the word “monosyllabic” isn’t monosyllabic?

 These are the kinds of things we have to know.
-Not because they’re urgent.
-But because they’re itchy.
-They stick in your mind until you scratch at them.
+Not because they’re urgent—but because they’re itchy.
+Questions that stick in your mind until you finally scratch at them.

 How We Pick the Questions